conectado/Blog/content/concurrency-patterns.md

 The code for this example can be found in the {{ github(file="content/concurrency-patterns/naive") }} directory
 {% end %}

-Leads the compiler to be quick to point out that in line 19 `self` is borrowed for a `'static` lifetime, which escapes the scope of `handle_connection`.
+This leads the compiler to be quick to point out that in line 19 `self` is borrowed for a `'static` lifetime, which escapes the scope of `handle_connection`.
 Furthermore, in line 18, `self` is used after it was moved in the previous iteration of the loop.

 This means we need both asynchronous reference counting and internal mutability, so `Arc<Mutex<T>>` it is.
 If one tries to do this with a conventional `std::sync::Mutex`, the compiler will disallow it; since we need to hold the lock while we send a message, we need to use Tokio's `Mutex`.